comptoolsres/comptoolsres.github.io/index.md

 * Describe basic database design, creation and manipulation.
 Perform scripted database operations for information discovery, data exploration and research data curation.
 * Have a basic understanding of research graphics formats, preparation and manipulation

-## Meeting Times <i class="fas fa-users"></i>
+## Meeting Times
-Download SVGPerfect for when you want to use just one icon as a vector on the desktop or in your own icon workflow.

 Summer A runs May 11, 2020 through June 19, 2020.
 May 25th is Memorial Day holiday.

 ### Synchronous meetings: Mon, Wed, Fri